rory81/growing_funds/README.md

 - tested it on an iPhone
 - tested it on a android (Samsung Galaxy S20)
 - put the project in the peer-code-review slack group for a week put didn't get any comments.

+7. Tested the share button:
+Tested:
+- whatsapp
+- email
+- gmail
+- yahoomail
+- if it prints out in the printer and how it comes out (projectdetail page)

 <a name="thanks"></a>